davidkim5707/davidkim5707.github.io/_posts/2020-04-11-machine learning_lasso,ridge.md

 last_modified_at: 2020-04-11
 use_math: true
 ---
-source: lecture note in DataScienceLab in Yonsei university
+source& copyright: lecture note in DataScienceLab in Yonsei university

 ### Lasso & Ridge & Group Lasso